devops-success-true/5.Private-AKS-cluster-Terraform/README.md

 - azure-log-analytics
 - azure-virtual-machines
 - azure-devops
-name: Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps
+name: Create a private Azure Kubernetes Service cluster using Terraform and Github Actions
-description: This sample shows how to create a private AKS cluster using Terraform and Azure DevOps in a hub and spoke network topology with Azure Firewall.
+description: This sample shows how to create a private AKS cluster using Terraform and Github Actions in a hub and spoke network topology with Azure Firewall.
 urlFragment: private-aks-cluster-terraform-devops
 ---

-# Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps #
+# Create a private Azure Kubernetes Service cluster using Terraform and Github Actions #

 This sample shows how to create a [private AKS clusters](https://docs.microsoft.com/en-us/azure/aks/private-clusters) using: